EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the scalar for demand GPP to ones &amp; demand GPP to zero
+Sets the scalar for demand GPP to 1 and demand GPP to 0.

 **Parameters**
 - None